InstaPy/InstaPy/README.md

 Topic of the posts to be interacted with. `general` by default.

 > Note :  Topics allowed are {'general', 'beauty', 'food', 'travel', 'sports', 'entertainment'}.
 But it is highly recomended to use 'general' till we gain sufficient users in each of the topics.

-It needs a Server code backed by a cloud database.
-Server Repo is here [InstaPyPodsServer](https://github.com/ishandutta2007/InstaPyPodsServer)

 ### Pass arguments by CLI